 - The artist will be expected to donate a piece created during or inspired by their residency to the Wild Basin Creative Research Center permanent collection.

 - Workshop/ demonstration for adults

 - Work on premises at least one day per week.

 - Display works created during the residency at Wild Basin.

 - Be willing to by filmed, photographed or interviewed for the center archives and website.

 - Comply with all policies of Wild Basin while an Artist in Residence.

 - Add samples of activities developed for workshops to the Wild Basin activity archive.

-Submit a brief statement from the applicant stating what he/she hopes to achieve during the residency, resume, digital samples of work, signed application form and a preference on time period.
+Submit a brief statement from the applicant stating what he/she hopes to achieve during the residency and indicating their preferred residency period, resume, digital samples of work, and the signed application form.
 Applications may be submitted by email to the Wild Basin Director (bdugelby [at] stedwards.edu) for consideration by committee.
 Award will be made based on merit and understanding of the mission of Wild Basin Creative Research Center.
 Selections will be made without regard to race, religion, sex, disability, marital status, age or national origin.
-Deadline for fall 2019 is June 30, 2019.
-Deadline for spring 2020 Residency will be announced in summer 2019.
+Deadline for fall 2019 or spring 2020 application is July 15, 2019.
 Awards will be announced one month before the start of residency.

 About Wild Basin: